EricaSugui/number-guesser-starting/README.md

 ## Prerequisites
 In order to complete this project, the alumni should have completed the first 3 sections of Introduction to Javascript (this is a free course in Codecademy available to all).

+## Improvements
+The default front of this project was not so beauty, so I edited the DOM and HTML files.
+ Below, the original appeareance in desktop and smartphones.
+ [here we go]
+So, I decided to improve the front, using jQuery, Bootstrap and a little bit of patience.
+Below, the new front:
+[fere we go]
+And I added an About the Game page, below:
+[gere we go]

 ### by ericabot
 ericasugui@gmail.com
 esuguimo@student.42sp.org.br